liamlaverty/UmbracoAI/.rulesync/commands/umbnavigation.md

 ## Testing

-* Once the navigation has been created or updated, test that it renders correctly using the 'puppeteer' MCP tool.
+* Once the navigation has been created or updated, test that it renders correctly using the 'Playwright' MCP tool.